Former names: Ålandsfarjan, Tiger, nf Tiger, Kattegat

 Cruise itinerary program

 The Arctic season of ms Expedition usually includes 3 land tour types.
 The first starts in Scotland's capital Edinburgh, and visits Orkneys, travels along the Norwegian coast and ends at Longyearbyen, Spitsbergen.
 Expedition's following tours circumnavigate Svalbard island, starting and finishing at Longyearbyen.
 Season's final tour travels to Greenland from Longyearbyen and ends in Reykjavik, Iceland.

 Antarctic cruise tours on MS Expedition offer itineraries starting from either Montevideo, Uruguay or Ushuaia, Argentina.
-Cruises include crossing Drake Passage and traveling along Antarctic Peninsula.
-Thes itineraries visit South Shetland Islands, Falkland Islands, Weddell Sea and South Georgia Island.
+Cruises include crossing the Drake Passage and travelling along the Antarctic Peninsula.
+Thes itineraries visit the South Shetland Islands, Falkland Islands, Weddell Sea and South Georgia Island.
 On all Antarctic voyages, the ship's crew of 69 includes a team of 14 expedition staff members.

 Completely refurbished in 2009, MS Expedition ship has all-outside cabins.
 Each of the staterooms has ocean-facing windows (or portholes) and en-suite bathroom.
 Four different cabin types are available (categories 1 through 4) plus Category 5 Suites (with floor-ceiling windows).

 Shipboard dining options - Food and Drinks